Selleo/recruitment-exercises/exercises/node/building_renovation_booking_app/building_renovation_booking_app.md

-## Buildings renovation agency Rails application
+## Buildings renovation agency application

 Manager needs to book contractors for renovation work in given buildings.